shengdancheng/kongtestpoc/README.md

    Consider saving test results into a database and visualizing them using a dashboard tool like [Grafana](https://grafana.com/), for easier tracking of build results.

 3. **Enhanced Github Action Workflow**:
    Add a step for 'Failure Notifications' in the existing 'test' workflow to ensure that relevant stakeholders are notified if tests fail.
-You can integrate this using Email or Slack.
+It can integrate this using Email or Slack.

    Additionally, consider adding a workflow triggered by the 'pull_request' event.
 Running tests on pull requests ensures that code changes submitted by contributors or other branches are validated before being merged into the main branch.